dmgerman/multiboard/readme.md

   panel will require one screw in each corner.

 To better control the placement of screws, you can use overlapping multiboard (see https://makerworld.com/en/models/749339).
-These panels can be mechanically connected together using small bolts (using the diamond threads) to create a single board.
-It is then possible to use connect this single panel to the wall where required (based on characteristics of substrate and/or expected weight load)
+These panels can be mechanically connected together using small bolts (through the diamond threads) to create a single board.
+You can connect this single panel to the wall where necessary, depending on the characteristics of the substrate and/or the expected weight load.

 ## I want to screw directly to the wall, any recommendations?